Shaping a Vibrant Culture in Our Organization & Broader World:

 - Sr. Margaret Magee, Congregational Minister (Executive Leader) of the Franciscan Sisters of Allegany, which has nearly 200 sisters who have founded hospitals, retreat centers, schools, & social service ministries around the world.

 If your organization, department, or church is struggling with discord and ways of relating that are less than ideal, the retreat provides a profound shared experience that builds connection and common ground.
 It also provides communal tools that groups can immediately apply and intentionally cultivate on an ongoing basis for relating in ways that are more lifegiving, reverential, and positive.
-If your group is interested in learning more about a tailored retreat offering from Healing Divisions for team building or conflict resolution, please don't hesitate to reach out.
+If your group is interested in learning more about a tailored retreat offering from Cultivating Unity for team building or conflict resolution, please don't hesitate to reach out.